 Observational Relativity and Cosmology

-This department focuses on direct observational consequences of General Relativity, including the search/analysis of gravitational wave (GW) data, and operation of the Einstein@Home project, looking for weak radio, gamma-ray and GW signals from spinning neutron stars.
+This department focuses on direct observational consequences of general relativity.
+This includes the search for and analysis of gravitational-wave signals in data from laser interferometers and pulsar timing arrays, and the operation of the Einstein@Home project, looking for weak radio, gamma-ray and gravitational-wave signals from spinning neutron stars.

-The most important research area of our department is the development and implementation of data analysis algorithms to search for the different expected types of gravitational wave sources.
-This includes burst, continuous wave, and inspiral signals in data from ground-based gravitational wave detectors.
+The most important research area of our department is the development and implementation of data analysis algorithms to search for the different gravitational-wave sources.
+This includes nanohertz gravitational-wave detection with pulsar timing arrays and searches for continuous-wave and inspiral signals in data from ground-based gravitational-wave detectors.

 It also plays a leading role in the Einstein@Home project, which uses computing power donated by the general public to search for gravitational waves and electromagnetic emission from neutron stars.